maxzalevski/climate_solutions/README.md

 **Carbon Sequestration for Conserved Forests:**
 - 400 ha * 2.25 tons CO2/ha/year = 900 tons of CO2 per year

+The conservation efforts within the network have led to the protection of significant areas of forest and wetlands.
+Specifically, we have conserved 100 hectares each in Omelyanivka, Lagulske, Zelena Laguna, and near Rosy.
+These areas collectively amount to 400 hectares.
+The conserved forests play a crucial role in carbon sequestration, capturing approximately 2.25 tons of CO2 per hectare per year.
+This equates to a total of 900 tons of CO2 sequestered annually.
+These efforts not only preserve biodiversity and natural habitats but also enhance the ecosystem's ability to combat climate change through natural carbon capture.

 #### 4. Restored Forest and Wetland Ecosystems